Regional 2 North: League table

+Green background is the promotion place.
+Pink background are the relegation places.
+Updated: 30 October 2024 Source:

 Regional 2 North (2022– )

 League restructuring by the RFU created twelve leagues at level six.
 The champions are promoted to Regional 1 North East or Regional 1 North West and the bottom sides are relegated to Counties 1 Cumbria or Counties 1 Durham & Northumberland.